 The GoodTherapy.org Position on Psychotropic Medication

-As the leading advocate for healthy psychotherapy, we are approached daily by consumers who want advice about psychotropic medication.
-The most common question people have is whether or not GoodTherapy.org recommends medication to deal with mental health concerns such as depression, anxiety, and others.
+As the leading advocate for healthy psychotherapy, we are approached daily by people who want advice about psychotropic medication.
+The most common question people have is whether GoodTherapy.org recommends medication to deal with mental health concerns such as depression, anxiety, and others.
 "Should I take medication for ..." is one of the most frequent queries we receive.
-In all instances we inform our site visitors that the best person to discuss medication with is their health care provider.
+In all instances we recommend that site visitors discuss medication with their health care providers.
 GoodTherapy.org is not authorized to make recommendations about medication or serve as a substitute for professional advice.
-However, even though GoodTherapy.org is unable to make specific recommendations about medication or advise people on treatment decisions, the GoodTherapy.org Team feels that is in the best interest of consumers to provide resources on medication and to outline the GoodTherapy.org position on the use of medication for mental health purposes.
+Nonetheless, we aim to provide useful resources about medication to our visitors and clearly outline our position on the use of medication for mental health purposes.

-Medication Can be Useful.
-For example, for those overwhelmed with paralyzing anxiety, medication can "turn the volume down."
+Medication can be useful.
+For example, for those with paralyzing anxiety, medication can "turn the volume down."
 For those unable to get out of bed in the morning because depression has stolen all motivation, medication can provide a "kick-start."
-And for those with a disabling mental illness, such as schizophrenia, medication can be a necessity.
-Certain people may benefit from taking psychotropic medication, which is determined on a case by case basis.
+And for those with a severe mental health condition such as schizophrenia, medication can be a necessity for stability and/or safety.
+Certain people may benefit from taking psychotropic medication, determined by qualified health care providers on a case-by-case basis.

-Medication Can Support the Psychotherapy Process.
-Similar to Maslow's hierarchy of needs, it's difficult for most people to focus on symptom relief and self-growth when they are in crisis or struggling with strong symptoms of anxiety or depression, for example.
-In some cases, medication can help to stabilize a person, allowing him or her to progress further in psychotherapy.
+Medication can support the psychotherapy process.
+Similar to Maslow's hierarchy of needs, it is difficult for most people to focus on symptom relief and self-growth when they are in crisis or struggling with anxiety, depression, or other mental health conditions.
+In some cases, medication can help to stabilize a person, allowing him or her to progress in psychotherapy.
 Of course, a common outcome of successful psychotherapy is the reduction or elimination of the need for psychotropic and other medications.

-Medication Can Interfere with the Psychotherapy Process.
-A common side effect of psychotropic medication is difficulty feeling regular amounts of emotion.
-For example, many people complain of losing the feelings they used to have, such as being able to laugh or cry.
+Medication can interfere with the psychotherapy process.
+A common side effect of psychotropic medication is difficulty feeling typical amounts of emotion.
+For example, many people complain of losing the feelings they used to have or report a reduction in their ability to laugh or cry.
 Another common side effect is a decrease in libido.
-For some, medication can impede emotional processing and serve to cover up underlying issues, therefore slowing or blocking the psychotherapy process.
-A consequence of taking too much medication and becoming numb to feelings is the increased likelihood that a person won't become conscious of the underlying emotional or somatic burdens which often fuel symptoms.
+For some, medication can impede emotional processing and serve to cover up underlying issues, thereby slowing or blocking the psychotherapy process.
+A possible consequence of taking too much medication and becoming numb to feelings is the increased likelihood that a person will not become conscious of the underlying emotional or somatic burdens which often fuel symptoms.

 The Gift of Psychotherapy

-Our collective experience is that most emotional and mental health problems are not reducible to a biochemical imbalance.
-Many psychological concerns originate and are influenced by life events, by what happens to us and around us.
+Many emotional and mental health issues are not reducible to a biochemical imbalance.
+Often, psychological concerns originate and are influenced by life events-by what happens to and around us.
 Because medications do not change how people relate psychologically to their experiences, medication alone cannot "fix" all psychological issues.
-Treatment with medication alone can be like stitching up a wound without taking the bullet out.
+Treatment with medication alone can be like stitching up a bullet wound without taking the bullet out first.

 Overview of Psychotropic Drugs and Mental Illness